Ball Lightning as a profound manifestation of the Dark Matter physics: Concluding comments and Future Developments

 The presence of the {\it antimatter} nuggets\footnote{We remind the readers that the antimatter in this framework was suggested long ago \cite{Zhitnitsky:2002qa, Zhitnitsky:2021iwg} as natural resolution of two fundamental cosmological puzzles: 1. similarity between visible and DM components, $\Omega_{\rm DM}\sim \Omega_{\rm visible}$; 2. observed baryon asymmetry of our Universe.
 These puzzles are automatically resolved in the AQN framework irrespective to the parameters of the model.
 A mechanism of formation of these antimatter nuggets is reviewed in Sect. \ref{AQN}. } in the system implies, as reviewed in Sect.\ref{AQN}, that there will be annihilation events leading to enormous energy injection into surrounding region.
 As a result of these annihilation events one should anticipate a large number of observable effects on different scales: from Early Universe to the galactic scales to the Sun and the terrestrial events.

 In the present work we focused on manifestations of these annihilation events on possible resolution of the mysterious BL physics.
-In next Section \ref{sect:tests} we suggest specific tests which could support or refute the proposed resolution of these BL-related mysteries, while in Sect. \ref{sect:paradigm} we overview other manifestations of the same AQN framework at dramatically different scales: from the early Universe to galactic scales, to the solar scale to the Earth scale, where similar mysterious puzzles are known for decades (even centuries), and could be also related to the same antimatter nuggets within the same AQN framework with the same set of parameters.
+In next Section \ref{sect:tests} we suggest specific tests which could support or refute the proposed resolution of these BL-related mysteries.
+In Section \ref{sect:UAP_tests} we suggest different types of experiments with the instruments which could support or refute our suggestion that some UAP events (such as Pseudo-meteorites, skyquakes, UAV) could be also related to the AQN-induced phenomena as argued in Sect.\ref{sect:UAP}.
+Finally, in Sect. \ref{sect:paradigm} we overview other manifestations of the same AQN framework at dramatically different scales: from the early Universe to galactic scales, to the solar scale to the Earth scale, where similar mysterious puzzles are known for decades (even centuries), and could be also related to the same antimatter nuggets (representing the DM objects) within the same AQN framework.
+We emphasize that the parameters of the model were fixed long ago irrespective to the BL or UAP physics which represents the topic of the present work.